yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

  - Consider optimizing workloads when knowing that the energy mix comes mostly from renewable energy sources
  - Plan your deployments to maximize compute utilization for running batch workloads during low-carbon intensity periods.

+Process when the carbon intensity is low
+Filter or exclude log sources before transmission or ingestion into a SIEM

 ## Next step